arnauqb/arnauqb.github.io/_pages/about.md

 Hello!
 I am currently a postdoctoral researcher at the Department of Computer Science of the University of Oxford.

-My background is mainly in theoretical physics; I read Physics and Mathematics at the University of Barcelona, followed by an Msc in Physics at the University of Heidelberg.
+My background is mainly in theoretical physics; I read Physics and Mathematics at the University of Barcelona, followed by an MSc in Physics at the University of Heidelberg.
 I later obtained a PhD in Astrophysics at the University of Durham.

 I'm interested in any kind of problem that requires large computational resources to understand.
 During my PhD, I developed new numerical methods to simulate active galactic nuclei (AGN) feedback in the form of radiative winds.
 I'm also one of the lead developers of JUNE, a one-to-one epidemiological agent-based model of England.